yursha/howtos/cs-text-processing.md

 #### JAXB (data binding)

 #### DOM
 DOM is an in-memory representation of a document tree (XML, HTML).
-DOM follows *mixed content model*, i.e. allows intermixing of text and elements.
+- Document (mixed) content model (allows intermixing of text and elements).
-  + `org.w3c.dom`
+- `org.w3c.dom`

 #### XOM

 #### DOM4j (http://www.dom4j.org)
-Non-mixed content model
+- Data (non-mixed) content model

 A program that works on fixed, internally generated data can afford to make simplifying assumptions: that processing instructions, comments, CDATA nodes, and entity references will not exist in the data structure.
 This allows for simpler and faster processing. **DOM4j** and **JDOM** are tailored to work with those simplifications in mind.

 #### JDOM (http://www.jdom.org)
-Non-mixed content model
+- Data (non-mixed) content model

 #### Extensible Stylesheet Language Transformations (XSLT) (http://www.w3.org/TR/xslt)
   + `javax.xml.transform`